MaP-science/MaPWebsite/_pages/research.md

 </div>
 </div>

 Unlike traditional microscopy, light-sheet (LS) microscopy is an advanced imaging technique that enables the visualization of entire biological specimens without sectioning.
 LS microscopy offers significant advantages, including minimal photodamage and high resolution on a micro-metre scale.
 This technique is particularly valuable in fields like developmental biology, neuroscience, and tissue engineering.
-Our work focuses on using LS microscopy to a micro-metre scale connectome of rodents, which has potential applications in drug discovery, studying brain connections, metabolism, and more.
+Our work focuses on using LS microscopy to create a micro-metre scale connectome of rodents, which has potential applications in drug discovery, studying brain connections, metabolism, and more.

 <hr style="border-top: 1px solid #f2f2f2;"> <!-- Add a faint horizontal line here -->